beardypig/streamlink-portable/README.md

 NB. `sed` must be `gnu-sed`

-- Clone this repo and execute the `makeportable.sh` script.
+- Clone this repo and execute the `scripts/makeportable.sh` script.

 ## Changelog